How I took the Tequila City Tour

 After a hearty lunch, we headed to the town centre and picked up a few trinkets from the local artisans’ stalls.
 It is full of vendors selling all kinds of touristy souvenirs and agave-based products.
 The nifty ladies were weaving pretty strands of jewellery from the Agave fibre.
 I wonder why we in India do not have such markets to encourage the traditional craftsmen.

 Local performers were playing to the gallery and making a fast buck.
-Cocktails were being sold at one stall to the right and I stood to watch the bartender mixing different cocktails dexterously, serving them in terracotta glasses or kulhad as we call them here on India.
+Cocktails were being sold at one stall to the right and I stood to watch the bartender mixing different cocktails dexterously, serving them in terracotta glasses or kulhad as we call them here in India.

 Finally, we moved to our last stop which was the Grandparents Museum where we were not allowed to take pictures.
 At the onset, the museum highlights five generations of the Sauza Family who have dedicated themselves to the elaboration of Tequila.
 This museum was the grandfather’s house and their contribution to the tequila industry.
 Above all, their distillery is a part of the tour and their tequila is said to be one of the finest.
-It is a storehouse of original furniture and other bric-a-brac and the gift shop sells some real traditional stuff typical of the area.
+It is a storehouse of original furniture and other bric-a-brac and the gift shop sells some real traditional stuff typical of the Tequila

 As a rule, everyone picks up chocolates laced with Tequila, and I meandered into a store close by.
 I didn’t know what I would do with the chocolates but I just bought them.